Train an Assistance Dog to Support Your Unique Needs

 Will my dog become a registered Assistance Dog?

 Please note that there is no official registration or certification for Assistance Dogs in the UK.
-You and your dog will be a member of PAWS only.
+You and your dog will be a member of PAWS only and printed certificates provided to show only the level of training completed on the programme.
 If your dog mitigates your disability, you are covered by the Equality Act 2010.

 Does PAWS support with access issues?

-We will provide letters confirming your enrolment on the programme and the level of training your dog has achieved.
+We can provide letters confirming your enrolment on the Programme and the level of training your dog has achieved.

 Does every dog make it as an Assistance Dog?